Indeed, a catchy headline is your entry into your reader and potential customer’s world–and that’s a very busy space they occupy.

 Step #2: Utilize a unique rationale

-I’ve used unique rationales to write headlines that went viral.
+I’ve used unique rationales to write great headlines (if I say so myself) that went viral.
 The word “rationale” simply means “an underlying reason why something should be done.”
 If you want people to read your content, do you have a good reason that they should?

 89% of blog posts get less than 100 shares.
 To avoid wasting time on content, give people a strong reason why they should click, read and share your content.